fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 47: سُورَةُ مُحَمَّدٍ (Muhammad) - 1**
+**Surah 48: سُورَةُ الفَتۡحِ (Al-Fath) - 12**

-AS FOR THOSE who are bent on denying the truth and on barring [others] from the path of God - all their [good] deeds will He let go to waste;
+Nay, you thought that the Apostle and the believers would never return to their kith and kin: and this seemed goodly to your hearts.
+And you entertained [such] evil thoughts because you have always been people devoid of all good!”
  <!--END_SECTION:quran-->